 Osyka is a tiny town located in the state of Mississippi.
 With a population of 367 people and just one neighborhood, Osyka is the 241st largest community in Mississippi.

-As is often the case in a small town, Osyka doesn't have a public transportation system that people use for their commute.
+Osyka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Osyka in 2022 was $13,974, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $55,896 for a family of four.
 Osyka also has one of the higher rates of people living in poverty in the nation, with 36.52% of its population below the federal poverty line.